iahalkhatib/Ibrahim-Alkhatib/README.md

 ### Introduction

-I am **Ibrahim Alkhatib**, a business technologist and founder exploring how **memory, identity, and ethics** can define the next era of coexistence between humans and intelligent systems.
+I am **Ibrahim Alkhatib**, a business technologist and project leader with a background in **program management, operations, and data-driven transformation**.

-My work focuses on **ethical AI design**, **autonomous system integration**, and **synthetic cognition** — creating technologies that give both humans and machines a more meaningful, responsible, and interconnected existence.
+I specialize in connecting **strategy, systems, and execution** — aligning technology initiatives with organizational goals to improve efficiency, scalability, and performance.
+My experience spans **cross-functional leadership**, **digital transformation**, and **AI-driven process optimization**, helping businesses bridge the gap between innovation and implementation.

+Beyond my professional work, I explore emerging technologies through independent projects like **Aggccelerate** — an experimental initiative focused on ethical AI, memory architecture, and human–machine coexistence.

 ---